 - Integrated Services Digital Network (ISDN)

 Since the advent of the first commercial ISPs, in the early 1990s, ISPs have used a wide variety of technologies to facilitate access to their networks.
 From 1990-1998, the vast majority of Internet users connected to ISPs using wired narrowband technologies, sometimes referred to as a: fixed internet service.
-The most popular wired narrowband access technology was dialup: restricted to a download speed of 40-56 kbit/s, the dialup technology established an Internet connection by dialing a telephone number on the public switched telephone network (PSTN) and could not be used at the same time as the telephone.
+The most popular wired narrowband access technology was dialup: restricted to a download speed of 40-56 kbit/s, the dialup technology established an Internet connection by dialling a telephone number on the public switched telephone network (PSTN) and could not be used at the same time as the telephone.
 Another early wired narrowband access technology was Integrated Services Digital Network (ISDN): ISDN was expensive, it was only marginally faster than dialup (64 kbit/s or 128 kbit/s), and it was mostly used by medium-large business subscribers.